Human rights in Turkey: Kurdish people

 Following the dissolution of the Ottoman Empire in the aftermath of World War I and the establishment of the Republic of Turkey in 1923, some Kurdish tribes, which were still feudal (manorial) communities led by chieftains (agha), became discontent about certain aspects of Atatürk's reforms aiming to modernise the country, such as secularism (the Sheikh Said rebellion, 1925) and land reform (the Dersim rebellion, 1937–1938), and staged armed revolts that were put down with military operations.

 The Kurdistan Workers' Party (designated a terrorist organisation by Turkey, the United States, the European Union and NATO) was founded in 1978 by a group of Kurdish militants led by Abdullah Öcalan, seeking the foundation of an independent, Marxist–Leninist state in the region, which was to be known as Kurdistan.
-The initial reason given by the PKK for this was the oppression of Kurds in Turkey.
 A full-scale insurgency began in 1984, when the PKK announced a Kurdish uprising.
 Since the conflict began, more than 40,000 people have died, most of whom were Turkish Kurds.
 Following the arrest and imprisonment of Abdullah Öcalan in 1999, the PKK modified its demands into equal rights for ethnic Kurds and provincial autonomy within Turkey.

 Due to the large population of Kurdish people, successive governments have viewed the expression of a Kurdish identity as a potential threat to Turkish unity, a feeling that has been compounded since the armed rebellion initiated by the PKK in 1984.
 One of the main accusations of cultural assimilation comes from the state's historic suppression of the Kurdish language.
 Kurdish publications created throughout the 1960s and 1970s were shut down under various legal pretexts.
 Following the military coup of 1980, the Kurdish language was officially prohibited from government institutions.
 The letters W, X or Q present in the uncorroborated Kurdish alphabet is not recognized.

 Between 1959 and 2011, the European Court of Human Rights has condemned Turkey for the thousands of human rights abuses against Kurdish people.
 Many judgments are related to cases such as civilian deaths in aerial bombardments, torturing, forced displacements, destroyed villages, arbitrary arrests, murdered and disappeared Kurdish journalists, activists and politicians.